 What I like about Gamblin FastMatte is that it is specially formulated for use in underpainting.
 You can put it on in thin washes, or even lay it down in heavy amounts, and be able to safely paint over it.

 My favorite Gamblin FastMatte colors

 Texture-wise, it is a stiff and gritty paint, like a thick gesso.
 I use it thinned with solvent for laying out and for the first layers that I put on the canvas.

 Most notably it 1) dries overnight (at least, most of the colors do), 2) sticks to the canvas, and 3) dries to a flat matte finish which the subsequent layers of paint can grab onto.

 A monochrome underpainting done with Gamblin Fast Matte

-Unless you work on large paintings, I'd recommend staying with the smaller size 37 ml tubes.
+Unless you work on large paintings, I'd recommend staying with the small 37 ml tubes.
 Like most alkyd paints, these tend to stiffen after being open for 12 months or so and a large tube is likely to end up going to waste.
 You'll want to replace them with a fresh tube of paint every so often.

 In summary, this has become one of the most important paints in my palette.
 I strongly recommend it for all oil painters, even for those who like to work alla prima.